 Poland is part of the European Economic Area (EEA) and the European Union Customs Union (EUCU), which are parts of the European single market.
 The European Union has free-trade agreements with several countries.

-The prices of medicinal products that are reimbursed from public funds (within the legal framework of the AoR) are officially set.
+The prices of medicinal products that are reimbursed from public funds (within the legal framework of the Act dated 12 May 2011 on the Reimbursement of Medicines, Foodstuffs Intended for Particular Nutritional Purposes and Medical Devices (AoR)) are officially set.
 Each individual administrative decision on the reimbursement of a drug establishes an official price on the product.
 Wholesale and retail sale (ie, pharmacy) margins on reimbursed medicinal products are directly regulated by the AoR, so each reimbursed drug (of those available in pharmacies) has the same price to patients in all pharmacies in Poland.

 Some medical devices are reimbursed following the same rules and procedure as medicinal products; prices of those devices are then subject to the same principles and restrictions.

 Suppliers of reimbursed medicinal products (and of medical devices that are reimbursed on the same basis/in the same procedure as medicinal products) need to obey the rules concerning the official prices strictly.
 In the case of reimbursed products that are available in pharmacies, official prices and official margins (wholesale and retail ones) are fixed and cannot be altered by any means.
 However, official prices and margins are considered maximum ones when they are applied in the distribution of reimbursed products to hospitals.

 In addition, the Reimbursement Law prohibits certain trade practices with respect to reimbursed medicinal products or medical devices.
 Manufacturers or wholesalers of those products are forbidden to: